iotaledger/wallet.rs/docs/docs/contribute.md

-# Contribute to the project
+# Contribute to the Project

 Thank you for thinking about contributing to the project!
 We have the following ways that you can contribute.